-Ten years on from the recession, our Glasgow-based bathroom retailer reflects on the havoc it wreaked and the benefits it has ultimately helped to deliver
+Ten years on from the recession, Glasgow-based bathroom retailer Derek Miller reflects on the havoc it wreaked and the benefits it has ultimately helped to deliver

 July 1, 2008: a date forever etched on my memory.
 A date that, even now, can wake me up during the night and bring me out in hives.
 The first day of the second half of the year 2008, was the precise date when the lights went out for house builders across the UK, and left supply chain partners floundering in the dark in search of solutions.